 - You cannot install a DCHU driver on a legacy driver system.

 - You cannot install a legacy driver on a DCHU driver system.

-> There are no advantages in performance or features to either driver structure.
+There are no advantages in performance or features to either driver structure.
 Customers should use the same type that their systems are supplied with and should not try to change it.
-This issue has been documented on our Knowledge Base as Solution S-076466 (requires a SOLIDWORKS Subscription Service Portal account login for access).
+This issue has been documented in the DS Support Knowledge Base as QA00000124658 (requires active subscription for access).